Review our frequently asked questions below to find the answer.

 The DNP-PHN and DNP/MPH programs prepare graduates to be certified as Advanced Public Health Nurses (APHN) through the American Nurse Credentialing Center.
 Dual degree graduates may also sit for certification in Public Health (CPH exam).

 Please refer to the sample plans of study for estimated time-frames for completion of the DNP-PHN and DNP/MPH programs as a full- or part-time student.
 Full-time status at the University of Colorado is a minimum of 5 credits.
 Students may opt to take a heavier course load than is depicted in sample the full- and part-time program plans to complete the program more rapidly.

-Applications to the DNP-PHN and DNP/MPH begin at the CU College of Nursing link (insert).
+Applications to the DNP-PHN and DNP/MPH begin at the CU College of Nursing.
+Please visit the Doctor of Nursing Practice (DNP) program page for information and admissions requirements.
 Applicants are encouraged to identify interest in the DNP-PHN and/or DNP/MPH in the first sentence of the required essay.
-CSPH requires recent GRE scores (some exceptions apply).
 College of Nursing Admissions staff will collaborate with CSPH Admissions staff to ensure a seamless process for dual degree applicants.
 A team of faculty from both schools will review applications as a part of the dual admissions process.

 The CU College of Nursing does not require GRE scores for admission to the DNP program.
 Applicants for the DNP/MPH dual degree will need to submit GRE scores, as they are a requirement for application to the CSPH, although this requirement will be waived if the applicant has a master’s degree.